jastadd/jastadd/README.md

 JastAdd2
 ========

-JastAdd2 was developed at Lund University by Torbjorn Ekman, Görel Hedin, and Eva Magnusson.
+JastAdd2 was developed at Lund University by Torbjörn Ekman, Görel Hedin, and Eva Magnusson.
 JastAdd2 has recieved additional contributions from Emma Söderberg, Jesper Öqvist and Niklas Fors.